c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 Docker image versions
 =====================

-The following settings reflect one of the main goals of the Devilbox: being able to run any combination of all container versions.
+The following settings reflect one of the main goals of the DreamDevBox: being able to run any combination of all container versions.

 .. note::